-The cmd2\external\test\plugin supports testing of a cmd2 application by exposing access cmd2 commands with the same context as from within a cmd2 pyscript.
-This allows for verification of an application's support for pyscripts and enables the cmd2 application to be tested as part of a larger system integration test.
+The External Test Plugin supports testing of a cmd2 application by exposing access cmd2 commands with the same context as from within a cmd2 Python Scripts.
+This interface captures stdout, stderr, as well as any application-specific data returned by the command.
+This also allows for verification of an application's support for Python Scripts and enables the cmd2 application to be tested as part of a larger system integration test.